Project-SAP/project-sap-backend/README.md

 - Visual Studio Code (Highly recommedned!)

 # Installing and Running Locally
 Once the repository is pulled down, run `npm install` to download and install all node dependencies.

+Rename `.env.sample` to `.env` if running locally.

 Once installation has finished run `npm run start` to run the API.

 ### Making API Calls
 For the purposes of testing locally, we can use `curl` to touch the endpoints and get their responses.
 Long term we might find use for testing suites like [Postman](https://www.postman.com/) to simplify the more complex endpoints.